 - Bostic Construction, Inc. ("BCI") and Bostic Development, LLC (collectively, the "Affiliated Companies")).
-(Compl. ¶¶ 3, 20). - {11} This lawsuit stems from BCI's failure to pay Plaintiff in full for work Plaintiff performed on the construction projects.
-(See Compl. ¶¶ 78-106). - {12} In the Complaint, Plaintiff alleges that Defendant and Mel Morris, in their capacities as officers or directors of BCI, engaged in deceptive and fraudulent business schemes by locating properties near a college or university to build multihousing units and apartments on.
-(Compl. ¶ 57(a)).
-After locating the property, Defendant and Mel Morris would seek out third-party equity investors to fund the project or to provide the property for the project.
-(Compl. ¶ 57(b)).
+(Compl. ¶¶ 3, 21). - {11} This lawsuit stems from BCI's failure to pay Plaintiff in full for work Plaintiff performed on the construction projects.
+(See Compl. ¶¶ 78-109). - {12} In the Complaint, Plaintiff alleges that Defendant and Mel Morris, in their capacities as officers or directors of BCI, engaged in deceptive and fraudulent business schemes by locating properties near a college or university to build multihousing units and apartments on.
+(Compl. ¶ 58(a)).
+After locating a property, Defendant and Mel Morris would seek out third-party equity investors to fund the building project or to provide the property for the project.
+(Compl. ¶ 58(b)).
 Defendant and Mel Morris would then form a "Project LLC", take out a construction loan, and enter into a construction contract between BCI and the Project LLC.
-(Compl. ¶¶ 57(d), (o)).
-Thereafter, according to Plaintiff, Defendant and Mel Morris would enter into subcontracts with contractors for services and materials for the project, all the while understating the actual costs of construction.
+(Compl. ¶¶ 58(d), (o)).
+Thereafter, according to Plaintiff, Defendant and Mel Morris would enter into subcontracts for services and materials for the project, all the while understating the actual costs of construction.
 (Compl. ¶¶ 57 (q)-(s)).
-Defendant and Mel Morris then used their positions and control over the Affiliated Companies to create "a relationship wherein the Plaintiff trusted that [Defendant and Mel Morris] would use the construction loan proceeds for each project to pay for the actual costs of each project...."
-(Compl. ¶ 84). - {13} Generally, Plaintiff contends that Defendant and Mel Morris used a group of sham companies to "commingle, misuse, and misappropriate the construction loans provided to finance the construction projects on which the Plaintiff performed services," and rather than holding loan proceeds to pay off debts for a particular project, Defendant and Mel Morris used the proceeds to advance large sums of money to other companies owned by them and make preferential payments for their own benefit.
-(Compl. ¶¶ 83, 90-91). - {14} A Chapter 7 involuntary bankruptcy petition was filed against BCI on January 17, 2005.
-American Mechanical, No. 12 CVS 1384 at ¶ 10. - {15} In response to BCI's failure to pay Plaintiff for the work performed on the projects, Plaintiff instituted this action against Defendant for constructive fraud.
+Defendant and Mel Morris then used their positions and control over the Affiliated Companies to create "a relationship wherein the Plaintiff trusted that [Defendant and Mel Morris] would use the construction loan proceeds for each project to pay for the actual costs of each project" (Compl. ¶ 86). - {13} Generally, Plaintiff contends that Defendant and Mel Morris used a group of sham companies to "commingle, misuse, and misappropriate the construction loans provided to finance the construction projects on which the Plaintiff performed services," and rather than holding loan proceeds to pay off debts for a particular project, Defendant and Mel Morris used the proceeds to advance large sums of money to other companies owned by them and to make preferential payments for their own benefit.
+(Compl. ¶¶ 85, 91-93). - {14} A Chapter 7 involuntary bankruptcy petition was filed against BCI on January 17, 2005.
+Phillips and Jordan, No. 11 CVS 53 at ¶ 14.

-{16} Although Plaintiff originally included Mel Morris in this action for constructive fraud, Plaintiff dismissed him from the lawsuit with prejudice on May 24, 2013.
+- {15} In response to BCI's failure to pay Plaintiff for the work performed on the projects, Plaintiff instituted this action against Defendant for constructive fraud and UDTP. - {16} Although Plaintiff originally included Mel Morris in this action for constructive fraud, Plaintiff dismissed him from the lawsuit with prejudice on May 24, 2013.